 Cymbalta does cause side effects in some patients.

-The "black box" warning above from the drug's FDA label details a risk of increased suicidal thinking and behavior for adolescents and young adults who use pharmaceutical antidepressants.
-It may be beneficial for patients in one of these groups to speak with their doctor about different classes of drugs that are free of this risk.
+It may be beneficial for patients in either of these groups to speak with their doctor about different classes of drugs that are free of this risk.

-A meta-study from 2011 reported on side effects of Cymbalta in depressive patients.
 Around 20% more Cymbalta patients experienced sexual side effects (such as decreased arousal) than those taking placebo, 17.1% of Cymbalta patients experienced nausea, and 1% of Cymbalta patients experienced increased blood pressure (but this was not found to be statistically significant),

 Here were the “serious adverse events” reported: acute alcoholic intoxication, alcohol dependency, anxiety, arrhythmia, cellulitis, cerebral hemorrhage resulting in death, depression, diverticulitis, mania, nephrolithiasis, two attempted suicides, one completed suicide, stress, and syncope.